Medical Laboratory Technician

 10-513-1

-The Blackhawk Technical College Medical Laboratory Technician Associate Degree Program is accredited through the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Rd, Suite 720, Rosemont, IL 60018.
+The Blackhawk Technical College Medical Laboratory Technician Associate Degree Program is accredited through the National Accreditation Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Rd, Suite 720, Rosemont, IL 60018.
 Phone: 773-714-8880, email: info@naacls.org.

 Suggested courses for program preparation: